 The small hive beetle (SHB) is a pest of honey and bumble bee colonies and was first detected in Utah in 2016.
 SHB is now confirmed in Washington and Davis counties.
 SHB native feeds on pollen and honey, kills bee brood and workers, and causes honey to discolor and ferment.

 Spotted Lanternfly (SLF) is a new invasive pest from China that was first detected in the U.S. in Pennsylvania in 2014.
-SLF attacks more than 70 host plants, including grapes, fruit trees, hops, and hardwood ornamental trees.
-Extensive feeding results in weeping wounds, which combined with SLF's sugary excrement, can promote the growth of sooty mold, a gray-black fungus that can impact plant vigor and crop yield.
+SLF attacks more than 70 host plants, including some fruit and hardwood ornamental trees.

 The spotted wing drosophila (SWD) is an invasive pest from Asia that has been detected in many counties in northern Utah.
 SWD can be controlled using insecticides common in fruit integrated pest management plants.
 If SWD is caught in monitoring traps, insecticide applications must be used during the unripe fruit stage to prevent damage.

 Monitoring is a crucial first step for managing the invasive spotted wing drosophila (SWD).
 Methods for monitoring and diagnosing SWD are discussed here.
 Suspected SWD caught in monitoring traps can be sent to the Utah Plant Pest Diagnostic Lab (UPPDL) for identification before applying an insecticide.